 INTEGRATED.
 These scripts can be removed without breaking the collar but have integrated menu functions:

 - oc_anim / oc_couples (required to use collar animations and sync to OC AO).

 - oc_rlvsys, oc_rlvsuite (required to use collar rlv restrictions and reach the relay menu), oc_rlvextension (required for Restrictions)

 - oc_folders (required to access wearer’s #RLV folders for force wear).

 - oc_leash, oc_particle (required to operate the leash).

 - oc_relay (required only if you want to allow restrictions by objects you do not own) Note The github version of oc_relay is an experimental, fast On/Off internal relay.
 It will not drive the Turbo Safety HUD Relay issued with OpenCollar V 7.5.

 - oc_resizer (required to use menu driven resizing and positioning)

 DESIGN TOOLS.
 Use these scripts if your collar design calls for them:

-You will need:
+You will need at minimum: